pubnub/kafka-bridge/kafka/readme.md

 You are seeing messages being delivered from your Kafka cluster directly to your terminal session.
 This terminal session can be located anywhere on Earth with an active internet connection.
-You won't want to use this command directly, it is only for domonstration purposes.
+You won't want to use this command directly, it is only for demonstration purposes.
 To get a durable and secure connection, use one of the PubNub SDKs.

 Messages from your Kafka cluster can be received on a mobile and web device.